 At Talbot Rice Gallery, a photo of the tree in the Botanics and a label becomes a signifier of this elsewhere.
 And for the first retrospective of the project, running since 2004, Webb changes this usual format and represents previous versions of the project by extracting a colour from the original photograph of the tree where a work was sited.
 By not pointing to the work – not saying it is here, this is what it is – by simply giving the name of the bird and the city where it appeared, Webb asks us to project into the space that exists in and around these encounters.
 The many things birds symbolise in various cultures, our personal experience of them, our scientific knowledge or simply our enthusiasm for watching murmurations or migrating flocks, might all become tools for working them out: be this a mating call or unanswered song, an sign of good or bad fortunes, a bird that we’ve unwittingly become host to, or a climate refugee.

 There's No Place Called Home series is supported by blank projects and Galerie Imane Farès.

-*Contains audio recordings of Jamaican Becards made by Nick Komar and Ross Gallardy used under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International licence (CC BY-NC-SA 4.0) https://creativecommons.org/licenses/by-nc-sa/4.0/.
-The recordings have been edited with time inserted between the vocalisations to lengthen the tracks.
+*Contains audio recordings of Jamaican Becards made by Nick Komar and Ross Gallardy, and used under the CC BY-NC-SA 4.0 licence: https://creativecommons.org/licenses/by-nc-sa/4.0/.
+The recordings have been edited with time inserted between the songs to lengthen the tracks.